RATE & PROCESS

 Adults (18+): Lessons are 1 hour in length and $300 per session.

 Young Singers Program: Lessons are 1 hour in length and $300 per session.
-Full payment for the lessons for that month is required in advance.
-Payment is due on the 1st of the month via Zelle for that month.
-Click here for more information on our program.
+Payment is due at the time of your session.

 After first discussing the fundamental elements that drive the human voice, we will assess the student’s voice through some basic exercises.
 Our initial focus will be on maximizing the development of both the upper and lower registers in isolation.
 This will lay the groundwork to build what will ultimately become a mature and powerful “coordinated voice”.